Open scrollable table of contents

 • Disclosure could reasonably diminish the competitive commercial value of any information to any person, or prejudice any person’s legitimate business, commercial, professional, or financial interests.

-Under section 60(1)(a) of the GIPA Act, SIRA can also refuse to deal with an access application, in whole or in part, if dealing with your application would require an unreasonable and substantial diversion of the agency’s resources.
+Under section 60(1)(a) of the GIPA Act, SIRA can also refuse to deal with an access application, in whole or in part, if dealing with the application would require an unreasonable and substantial diversion of the agency’s resources.

 Rights of review